Civil Engineering (CE)

 Reactions, shear and bending moment, plane and space trusses, influence lines, deflections, virtual work, energy methods, approximate analysis, consistent deformations method, slope deflection and moment distribution methods, introduction to matrix methods.
 Use of computer for analysis.
 Prerequisite: ENGR 203.
 F.

 A practical work experience with an employer closely associated with the student's academic area.
 Arranged by mutual agreement among student, department and employer.
-Repeatable to 24 credits.
-Prerequisite: Admission to the civil engineering program or consent of advisor.
+The main benefit of coop credit is that it represents experience documented on your transcript.
+Coop credit represents an assurance that work performed on the job was a developmental experience for the student engineer.
+Prerequisite: Admission to the civil engineering program and consent of advisor.
 Repeatable to 24.00 credits.
 F,S,SS.

 CE 401.
 Mechanics of Materials II.
 3 Credits.